ETF Portfolio for Single Parents: Building Wealth and Security

 A single parent's portfolio should balance growth with moderate risk management.
 Since you are the sole financial provider, you cannot afford to be overly aggressive.
 An allocation of 70 to 80 percent stocks and 20 to 30 percent bonds provides solid growth while limiting drawdowns.

 Use the three-fund approach: VTI for US stocks, VXUS for international diversification, and BND for bonds.
-This covers the entire global investment landscape for a total cost of about 0.04 percent per year.
+This covers the entire global investment picture for a total cost of about 0.04 percent per year.

 | Account | Allocation | ETFs | Monthly Target |